🚀 View Source

 <p>Hello, world!</p>

-Alternator will render the file inside its layout.
+Alternator will render a file inside its layout.

 path/to/target/index.html